emily13hsiao/SurrogateParadoxTest/reproducible-code/README.txt

 Instructions for reproducing simulation results in Hsiao E, Tian L, Parast L (2026).
-Avoiding the Surrogate Paradox: An Empirical Frame- work for Assessing Assumptions.
+Avoiding the Surrogate Paradox: An Empirical Framework for Assessing Assumptions.
 Journal of Nonparametric Statistics, 38(1): 70–91.

 The files run-a1-sims.R, run-a2-sims.R, and run-a3-sims.R are used to reproduce the results in Tables 1-3.